-820.6.
-Federal and State Incentives for Development
+820.6 Federal and State Incentives for Development

 - 1. To encourage the development of renewable energy, Rhode Island and the federal government offer incentives to encourage development.
-Table 8.9 summarizes all incentives currently available for renewable energy development.
+Table 9 summarizes all incentives currently available for renewable energy development.
 While additional incentives are also offered to individuals or municipalities for the installation of renewable energy technology, only incentives applicable to utility-scale projects are presented here. - 2.
-Federal incentives for renewable energy in the U.S. have focused primarily on subsidizing the industry, through the Renewable Electricity Production Tax Credit (PTC) enacted by the Energy Policy Act of 1992.24 Under this legislation, a tax credit of 1.5 cents/kWh (presently equals 2.1 cents/kWh but is periodically adjusted for inflation) is granted to all qualified renewable energy producers (including wind, biomass, hydroelectric, methane, and geothermal) for the first 10 years of operation.
+Federal incentives for renewable energy in the U.S. have focused primarily on subsidizing the industry, through the Renewable Electricity Production Tax Credit (PTC) enacted by the Energy Policy Act of 1992.21 Under this legislation, a tax credit of 1.5 cents/kWh (presently equals 2.1 cents/kWh but is periodically adjusted for inflation) is granted to all qualified renewable energy producers (including wind, biomass, hydroelectric, methane, and geothermal) for the first 10 years of operation.
 The PTC plays a central role in renewable energy proposals such that many land-based wind projects have been largely financed based on these tax savings (Astolfi et al. 2008).
-The American Recovery and Reinvestment Act of 200925 extended this incentive for three more years, allowing any new installations in service before December 31, 2012 to receive the credit.
-It also allowed the option for developers to receive a grant from the U.S. Treasury Department instead of taking tax credit.
-The cash grant from the U.S. Treasury Department can be used to cover 30% of the cost of qualified property (new equipment, including tangible property, integral to the wind energy facility).
-However, the grant application must be filed prior to October 1, 2011 (DSIRE 2010).
+The American Recovery and Reinvestment Act of 200922 extended this incentive for three more years, allowing any new installations in service before December 31, 2012 to receive the credit.
+It also allowed the option for developers to receive a grant from the U.S. Treasury Department can be used to cover 30% of the cost of qualified property (new equipment, including tangible property, integral to the wind energy facility).
+However, the grant application must be filed prior to October 1, 2011 (DSIRE 2010). - 3.
+A second federal tax credit provided under the federal Modified Accelerated Cost-Recovery System (MACRS), allows developers to recover a greater proportion of their capital investment during the early years of operation, through greater depreciation deductions on installed turbines.23 The MACRS establishes a five-year depreciation period for wind technology placed in service after 1986, and allows a depreciation deduction of 50% of the asset cost at the time the asset is placed into service in the first year, with the remainder

-24 26 U.S.C § 45
+21 26 U.S.C § 45

-25 Public Law No: 111-5.
+22 Public Law No: 111-5.

+23 26 USC §168

-- 3. A second federal tax credit provided under the federal Modified Accelerated Cost-Recovery System (MACRS), allows developers to recover a greater proportion of their capital investment during the early years of operation, through greater depreciation deductions on installed turbines.26 The MACRS establishes a five-year depreciation period for wind technology placed in service after 1986, and allows a depreciation deduction of 50% of the asset cost at the time the asset is placed into service in the first year, with the remainder depreciated over the regular depreciation period.
-Accelerated depreciation of the fixed assets associated with a wind farm (i.e. turbines, substations, transmission cables) during the first five years of operation acts to lower a developers federal tax liability during that period. - 4.
-Title XVII of the federal Energy Policy Act of 2005 authorized the U.S. Department of Energy to issue loan guarantees for projects that:
+depreciated over the regular depreciation period.
+Accelerated depreciation of the fixed assets associated with a wind farm (i.e. turbines, substations, transmission cables) during the first five years of operation acts to lower a developers federal tax liability during that period.

+4. Title XVII of the federal Energy Policy Act of 2005 authorized the U.S. Department of Energy (DOE) to issue loan guarantees for projects that:

-[A]void, reduce or sequester air pollutants or anthropogenic emissions of greenhouse gases; and employ new or significantly improved technologies as compared to commercial technologies in service in the United States at the time the guarantee is issued.27
+[A]void, reduce or sequester air pollutants or anthropogenic emissions of greenhouse gases; and employ new or significantly improved technologies as compared to commercial technologies in service in the United States at the time the guarantee is issued.24